poppinss/colors/README.md

 // OUTPUT: hello world
 ```

-## Pick based upon the runtime environment
+## Pick based on the runtime environment
-Ideally, you will be using one of the available implementations based upon some runtime environment.
+Ideally, you will use one of the available implementations based on some runtime environment.
 For example:

 ```ts
 import useColors from '@poppinss/colors'